johlju/PublishCodeCovCoverage/README.md

 | flag                               | string   | Flag the upload to group coverage metrics.
 Multiple flags allowed.
 Passed as --flag. |
 | branch                             | string   | Branch to which this commit belongs to.
 Passed as --branch. |
 | pullRequestNumber                  | string   | Specify the pull request number manually.
 Passed as --pull-request-number. |

+> **Note:** You must provide either `testResultFolderName` **or** `coverageFileName`.
+If both are provided, `coverageFileName` takes precedence and only the specified file will be uploaded.
+If neither is provided, the task will fail with an error.
+This allows for two mutually-exclusive modes of operation:
+>
+> - **Directory mode:** Specify `testResultFolderName` to upload all coverage files found in the directory (default behavior).
+> - **Single file mode:** Specify `coverageFileName` to upload only the given file and disable directory search.

 You can set these inputs in your YAML pipeline under the `inputs:` section of the task.
 For example: